Baldwin Boys' High School

-Baldwin Boys' High School (abbreviated BBHS, informally referred to as Baldwins) is a private boys school for boarders and day scholars, founded in 1880 in Bangalore, India.
-The school is run by the Methodist Church in India under the chairmanship of Bishop Dr.Anilkumar John Servand.
+Baldwin Boys' High School (abbreviated BBHS, informally referred to as Baldwins) is a private boys school for boarders and day scholars.
+This school was founded in 1880 in Bangalore, India.The school is run by the Methodist Church in India under the chairmanship of Bishop Dr.Anilkumar John Servand.

 In 2018, there were complaints about pupils who were late having to stand outside, and the Karnataka State Commission for Protection of Child Rights asked the police to take action.